mukil/org.deepamehta-sign-on/README.md

 # org.deepamehta Sign-on Module

 A DeepaMehta 4 plugin adding a simple HTML-UI and a REST service for OpenID-Authentication and DeepaMehta 4 User Accounts.
+Currently this plugin only supports authentication through an existing Google or a Yahoo account.

 It does so through extending the model of a DeepaMehta 4 "User Account" about an "OpenID" child type (of type Text).